JustGinger888/ContemporaryWebApplications/Assessment01.md

 ///// TODO

-##2.2 Methods
+### 2.2 Methods
 You should present the methods that you used.
 Methods can be considered the tasks, tools and techniques that you used to gain an understanding of the proposed problem and allowed you to hypothesise a solution (e.g. interviews, focus group, surveys or observations).
 You may use a single method (e.g. interview, focus groups or surveys) or several.
 Given the scope of the project, I am expecting a sample of around 5 to 10 students for focus groups/interviews, and 20+ for surveys.

-#3.0 Ethics
+## 3.0 Ethics
 You should present a brief account of the ethical considerations and acknowledgment that you have gained ethical clearance.

-#4.0 Discussion and Results
+## 4.0 Discussion, Results  and Prototype
-This section presents the finding and outcomes of the methodology and methods that you employed.
-The primary focus will be on the outcomes of user testing.
+- presents the finding and outcomes of the methodology and methods that you employed.

-##4.1 Prototype
+- The primary focus will be on the outcomes of user testing.

-- present your prototype and clearly hypothesises how it solves the problem.
+- present your prototype and clearly hypothesis how it solves the problem.
-- Present a high-quality design of a single page web application.
 - This solution should be informed by your data collection and analysis
 - should endeavoured to solve the problem that you identified.

 Below you can find a detailed mockup of my solution to this problem with key features explained and justified following it.
-I made use of Adobe XD to produce this with one of their free XD Kits, specifically the haqnd drawn kit.
+I made use of Adobe XD to produce this with one of their free XD Kits, specifically the hand drawn kit.

 https://xd.adobe.com/view/5583c407-bf60-46d7-b83f-b1b2550fb096-00d0/

-///// TODO
+This  solution clearly demonstrates how a my proposed solution will look and function with all of its major components being presented as well as a generic flow of it.
+The below screenshots will be further elaborated on as they were all heavily informed by user specific requirements, as discussed under methods section of this report.

+### Homepage

 ![Example banner](./assets/1.png)

+### Order

 ![Example banner](./assets/2.png)

+### Checkout

 ![Example banner](./assets/3.png)

 ///// TODO

-#5.0 Conclusion
+## 5.0 Conclusion
 Conclude your overall findings, and propose a clear forward facing path.

-#Reference List
+# Reference List
 - https://careerfoundry.com/en/blog/ux-design/what-is-design-thinking-everything-you-need-to-know-to-get-started/#:~:text=%20The%20Four%20Principles%20of%20Design%20Thinking%20,enables%20designers%20to%20communicate%20them%20more...%20More%20
 - https://adobexdelements.com/hand-draw-wireframe/
 - https://s3.xopic.de/openhpi-public/pages/research/3hLb612tOeW2BMI0CqaWLB/Towards_More_Human_Centered_TRAIFEH_STAUBITZMEINEL.pdf